realmbgl/dcos-how2marathon/README.md

-# Creating Enterprise Grade Marathon Services
+# Developing Enterprise Grade Marathon Services

-This repository shows by sample how to develop enterprise grade marathon services supporting the following.
+This guide shows by sample how to develop enterprise grade marathon services supporting the following.

 - ucr
     - why ucr
     - cmd and fetch
     - cmd and image
     - cmd and endless loop
-    - interactive exploration
+    - using container console, interactive container exploration

 - service account